microsoft/nni/docs/en_US/Tutorial/InstallCustomizedAlgos.md

-**How to install customized algorithms as builtin tuners, assessors and advisors**
+**How to register customized algorithms as builtin tuners, assessors and advisors**
 ===

 ## Overview

-NNI provides a lot of [builtin tuners](../Tuner/BuiltinTuner.md), [advisors](../Tuner/HyperbandAdvisor.md) and [assessors](../Assessor/BuiltinAssessor.md) can be used directly for Hyper Parameter Optimization, and some extra algorithms can be installed via `nnictl package install --name <name>` after NNI is installed.
-You can check these extra algorithms via `nnictl package list` command.
+NNI provides a lot of [builtin tuners](../Tuner/BuiltinTuner.md), [advisors](../Tuner/HyperbandAdvisor.md) and [assessors](../Assessor/BuiltinAssessor.md) can be used directly for Hyper Parameter Optimization, and some extra algorithms can be registered via `nnictl algo register --meta <path_to_meta_file>` after NNI is installed.
+You can check builtin algorithms via `nnictl algo list` command.

 NNI also provides the ability to build your own customized tuners, advisors and assessors.
 To use the customized algorithm, users can simply follow the spec in experiment config file to properly reference the algorithm, which has been illustrated in the tutorials of [customized tuners](../Tuner/CustomizeTuner.md)/[advisors](../Tuner/CustomizeAdvisor.md)/[assessors](../Assessor/CustomizeAssessor.md).